PicoPlanetDev/Target-Analysis/README.md

 Currently, the target analysis Python script allows you to automatically:
 - Score a target
 - Save data to a CSV file
+- Custom, From File, and Today options for date
+- Batch analysis
+-

 ## Installation
 1. Install Python 3.9 from this page: https://www.python.org/downloads/release/python-395/